 Any visitor arriving in San Juan by boat gets their first sight of this imposing fort as they approach the harbor.
 With its massive stone walls,130 feet tall, and bronze cannons facing the sea, the fort guards the entrance to San Juan Bay.
 Steeped deeply in history, the construction of this citadel began in 1539 on the orders of King Charles V of Spain.
 Continual modifications and additions occurred over the next 250 years.

-Over the 16th, 17th, and 18th centuries, it successfully repelled numerous attacks from various competing colonial powers, ensuring the island remained in Spanish hands until 1899 when ownership was ceded over to the United States.
+Over the 16th, 17th, and 18th centuries, San Juan successfully repelled numerous attacks from various competing colonial powers.
+The result was that the island remained in Spanish hands until 1899 when ownership was ceded over to the United States.
 It also played its part in WWI, when in March 1915, it opened fire on a German ship, preventing it from delivering supplies to German submarines in the Atlantic.
 These were the first shots fired by the United States in WWI, although the war wasn’t officially declared for another two years.
 During WWII, the fort kept watch for German U Boats, which were ravaging US supply ships in the Caribbean and Atlantic.

 El Morro is a magnet for so many of the island’s visitors and in 1983 it was declared a UNESCO World Heritage Site.
 Going on a guided or self-guided tour into the dungeons, barracks, and around the immaculately kept grounds, will give you a sense of military life all those years ago.
 Below the walls on the eastern side of El Morro, the white marble tombstones and statues of the Santa Maria Magdalena de Pazzis Cemetery and the Castillo de San Cristobal in the distance with the colorful houses of La Perla sandwiched in between, make a great place for photographers.